davidluther/dsp/statistics/5-1-blue_men.md

 ---

 **Exercise summary:** Height distribution for adults is relatively normal, with µ = 178 cm / σ = 7.7 cm for men and µ = 163 cm / σ = 7.3 cm for women.
 To join the Blue Man group, one must be a male beween 5'10" and 6'1".
-What percentage of the US male population satisfies this condition?
+What percentage of the US male population qualifies?

 ---